US Cash Products-Chicago gasoline surges, sellers absent

 U.S. GULF COAST

-Scheduling Cycle 11 61-grade ultra-low sulfur diesel was seen done at 0.25 cent over, up a quarter cent, then fell to end the day at 0.55 cent under, down half a cent.
+Scheduling Cycle 11 61-grade ultra-low sulfur diesel was seen done at 0.25 cent over, up a quarter cent.

-Scheduling Cycle 11 54-grade jet fuel slipped a quarter cent to half a cent under to half a cent over, then gained half a cent by day's end to 0.50/1.50 cents over.
+Scheduling Cycle 11 54-grade jet fuel slipped a quarter cent to half a cent under to half a cent over.

 Heating oil for Cycle 12 fell half a cent to 5.00/4.50 cents under.